Thierry Henry exclusive: I’ve always liked Lacazette as a No.9, competition for France is massive | Goal.com

 “I always liked Lacazette as a No. 9 but the most important thing is that Didier likes him.”

-Lacazette’s Arsenal team-mate Matteo Guendouzi, meanwhile, earned a first senior call up for the international fixtures in September and has been given another chance to represent his country after being called to replace the injured Blaise Matuidi.
+Lacazette’s Arsenal team-mate Matteo Guendouzi, meanwhile, earned a first senior call-up for the international fixtures in September and has been given another chance to represent his country after being called up to replace the injured Blaise Matuidi.

 France have an abundance of talent in the midfield area, not least when Paul Pogba joins N’Golo Kante in recovering from injury.